shreyasmulay23/social-polling-app/README.md

 - Pagination or Infinite Scroll
 - Sharing Polls via Link or QR
 - Unit tests using Jest and React Testing Library
+- As per current development, the poll result is shown inside a dialog box.
+In the future, I can introduce a dedicated Poll Dashboard page.
 ---

 ### 🐞 Known Issues

 - 🕒 **Voting feedback is delayed for the user who casts the vote**.
 Other users see the updated vote count instantly,